Closing is the golden moment when both you and the seller have signed the contract and the home is yours, yours, yours.

 If you want to close as quickly as possible, it helps to know the factors that contribute to the length of the closing time.
 Once you have a handle on these factors, it can help to know ways to reduce them and make the process as smooth as possible.

+Nationwide, it takes on average from 45 to 50 days.
 Once you have found a house you want to buy, it’s natural to want to close on a house as soon as possible.
-But be prepared for how long it really takes.
-Fully closing on a house is a process with multiple steps.
-Nationwide, it takes on average from 45 to 50 days.
+But the timeline can change depending on a variety of factors because fully closing on a house is a process with multiple steps.
 Take a look at some of the factors that can affect how long it will take you to close on your home.

 A poor or even average credit score can immediately stall your closing on a house.
 Many lenders will not approve a mortgage application unless your credit score is rated good to excellent.
 In fact, if your mortgage application is denied for this reason, it can take years to repair your credit score sufficiently to be approved.
 Talk about delayed closing!